bcgov/public-cloud-techdocs/docs/networking.md

 The ASEA network revolves around a Transit Gateway, efficiently directing traffic flow between the internet and AWS services across different AWS Accounts on the platform.
 The networking structure is divided into two separate accounts:

-- The Perimeter Account houses our Checkpoint Firewalls which monitor and restrict traffic in and out of the platform.
+- The **Perimeter Account** is home to our Checkpoint Firewalls, responsible for monitoring and controlling the flow of traffic in and out of the platform
 - The Shared Network Account houses the Transit Gateway and acts as a central hub. this account houses all of the Virtual Private Clouds (VPCs) (except for the Perimeter VPC in the Perimeter account) and most other networking resources.
 These are made available via AWS Resource Access Manager (RAM) to the appropriate accounts based on their OU in the organization.
 Security Groups are then put in place restrict traffic between resources deployed in the VPCs.
 All this eliminates the need to create duplicate resources in multiple accounts, reducing the operational overhead of managing those resources in every single account.

 The reason for the separation between the Shared Networking and Perimeter accounts is to facilitate networking and security "separation of duties".
 In summary, the ASEA's networking architecture ensures centralized, organized and secure communication through Transit Gateway routing, separated Perimeter VPC security, and Shared Network resource management as shown below in BC Gov ASEA's complete networking diagram: